maira-costa/maira-costa/README.md

 ### Hi! 👋

-- 🌱 I’m currently learning HTML, CSS and JS
+- 🌱 I’m currently learning HTML, CSS, JS and Python
 - 👯 I’m looking to collaborate on front-end web development
-- 🤔 I’m looking for help with HTML, CSS and JS
+- 🤔 I’m looking for help with HTML, CSS, JS and Python
 - 😄 Pronouns: she/her

 ##